-M/s Tärnan slowly backed out of Stavsnäs harbour.
+M/s Tärnan slowly backed out from Stavsnäs port.
 The weather forecast had promised 20 degrees and sun and so far only a few thin little feather clouds that disturbed the archipelago idyll.
 I had chickened out at the last second and put on long pants, but I really didn't need to.
 When we disembarked in Sandhamn after 35 minutes, the archipelago offered us its best side.
 Sparkling calm sea and a scent of bursting buds and salt.

 There weren't very many people on the boat this Sunday, perhaps most of the cabin owners already went out to the island on Friday.
 There were few people out on the streets, but it's certainly not the chaotic Sandhamn that you can sometimes encounter during the holiday weeks in July.
 A mother hung out in the playground with her three children, a grandfather stood at the kiosk in the harbor and bought soft-serve ice cream for his grandson.
 Just plain Sunday lunch.